 A library in the R language will typically depend on multiple other R libraries, all of which potentially having different authors.
 As the number of third-party dependencies of an R library grows so does the fragility of that library (e.g. the library may cease to work as intended due to changes in one of its dependency libraries).
 To reduce the fragility of our framework we implemented it as multiple R libraries rather than one R library.
 In total we authored six novel R libraries to implement the ready4 framework, all of which have distinct purposes and dependencies (Table 3).

 One framework library provides a foundation for modular CHEM implementations.
-In modular model implementations, modules need to be able to share inputs and outputs with each other and to be run as independent models [49].
+In modular models, modules need to be able to share inputs and outputs with each other and to be run as independent models [49].
 To achieve this, the foundation framework library defines a template CHEM module (using R’s S4 class system), which can be used to create other CHEM modules with a common set of inherited properties.
 One of these inherited properties is a novel syntax of 15 core commands that enable CHEM module algorithms to be consistently named.
 The foundation library also contains tools for retrieving web-based information on CHEM modules, datasets and analysis programs authored with the framework and for partially automating updates to a project documentation website.

 Three framework libraries are designed to help streamline and standardise workflows for authoring CHEM modules from the template module.
 The R language supports functional and object-oriented programming paradigms [50].
 Authoring with each of these paradigms is facilitated by a dedicated CHEM module authoring library.
 One module authoring library contains tools for writing functions in a consistent house style and then using the standardised naming conventions of that house style to automatically generate basic documentation for each function.
-A second module authoring library contains tools to help streamline and standardise the authoring and documenting of novel CHEM modules.
+A second module authoring library contains tools to help streamline and standardise the creation of novel CHEM modules that inherit from the framework module template.
 A third module authoring library provides tools for disseminating themed bundles of CHEM modules as R libraries that are:

 documented (with a website and PDF manuals);